sioutisc/LASAGNE-Core-docker/lasagne-core-dev/README.md

 ## Running your container

 __IMPORTANT__: For the below command to work correctly you need to have set an environment variable DEV_ROOT to point to the location of the external project.
-Alternatively, replace '$DEV_ROOT' in the command below with the full path of you project location
+Alternatively, replace '$DEV_ROOT' in the command below with the full path of your project location.

 Run the following command

 ```